menchelab/vrprot/README.md

 This will download the pdb file from the AlphaFold DB if available.
 This will be saved in a subfolder called "./pdbs/".

 If the structure is not available on the AlphaFold DB it will try to download it from the RCSB database.
-If the strucutre is also not available here, it will report it to you.
+If the structure is also not available here, it will report it to you.

 ## Color the secondary structures
-You can define the installtion Path to you ChimeraX installtion by using:
+You can define the installation Path to you ChimeraX installation by using:

 ```
 # For Linux (default))